alekshura/SourceMapper/CONTRIBUTING.md

 -  Tests and also unit or integration tests need to be provided and written for every bug/feature that is completed.
 -  All unit or integration tests should pass

+**Documentation**
+All new features should be documented:
+- In README.md
+- In code - new properties, methods, classes or interfaces